 With improved entrepreneurial behavior in established firms, we may see more disruptive and radical innovations, and organizations become more able to renew their capabilities.
 The Corporate Entrepreneurship track, therefore, offers students an opportunity to develop their entrepreneurial capabilities through running an innovation project within a partner company, together with dedicated faculty and company mentors.

 Within the track, students acquire entrepreneurial skills through developing innovation and handling complexities within large firms.
 During the second year, students work in pairs and operatively run an innovation project while at the same time learning how to handle organizational relationships together with faculty and company mentors.
 While being primarily operative, the projects are also anchored in the top management and there seen as a tool for infusing more entrepreneurial capabilities throughout the organization.

 This track focuses on the role and skills of being entrepreneurial within an established context.
 This includes connecting to new customers and needs while mobilizing resources and anchoring opportunities in a corporate setting.
 Mentoring and peer-learning in this track thus focus much upon how to manage relationships, how to communicate both externally and internally, and how to manage and organize for innovation and change.

-Entrepreneurial Insider Lab
+Entrepreneurial Leadership Lab

 Running a project for an entire year

 A large share of the students from this track will have great possibilities for leading roles and positions in large corporations in all areas.
-We typically find our graduates within business development and project management where a first position is as part of management trainee programme.
+We typically find our graduates within business development and project management where a first position is as part of management trainee program.
 We also see that many students have been hired by the partner company they have worked with in order to continue developing the project started during the education.